 In 2003, the Fair and Accurate Credit Transactions Act (FACTA) became law, amending the Fair Credit Reporting Act (FCRA) of 1970.
-One of the goals of FACTA was to improve protections for consumers affected by identity theft.
-FACTA permits consumers to obtain free copies of their credit reports from each of the three major bureaus once a year.
-FACTA also required federal regulators to develop "red flag" indicators of identity theft to aid in detecting identity theft.
-It also required credit reporting agencies to block information that results from identity theft and to implement a set of indicators or credit file flags that inform creditors that a consumer was, or may have been, a victim of identity theft.
+One of the goals of FACTA was to improve protection for consumers affected by identity theft.
+FACTA permitted consumers to obtain free copies of their credit reports from each of the three major bureaus once per year.
+FACTA also required federal regulators to develop red flag indicators of identity theft to aid in detecting fraud.
+It also required credit reporting agencies to block information that results from identity theft and to implement a set of indicators (credit file flags) that inform creditors that a consumer was, or may have been, a victim of identity theft.
 The credit file flags include extended fraud alerts that we use in this paper.

-The elaborate process of filing for an extended fraud alert implies that practically all filers of these alerts have been victimized.
+The elaborate process of filing for an extended fraud alert implies that practically all filers of extended alerts have been victims of severe identity theft, rather than acting out of precaution.
 In particular, extended fraud alert filers must submit a police report or an Identity Theft Report to place the alert in their credit bureau files.
 An Identity Theft Report requires detailed information on the accounts that were compromised and accompanying evidence of identity theft or fraud.
 Providing such evidence requires both time and effort.
-In addition, consumers face criminal penalties for falsifying information in these reports.
-Thus, filers of these alerts are unlikely to place alerts in their credit bureau files simply because of worry, out of an abundance of caution, or for a related reason.
+In addition, consumers face criminal penalties for falsifying information in these reports.5 Thus, filers of extended alerts are actual victims of identity theft - in particular, as we will